Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal

-First, the signer's skeletal points are detected with OpenPose~\cite{cao2017openpose}, a method to obtain the coordinates and likelihood of skeletal points of the signer.
-From the positions of these skeletal points, both hand and face regions are extracted with bounding boxes, as shown in Fig.~\ref{fig:bbox}.
-For extracting both hand regions, it is assumed that the hand is on the elbow's extension to the wrist.
-From this assumption, the bounding boxes of hands are obtained and calculated by the following equations:
+The concrete processes of the local image stream are explained as follows.
+First, the signer's skeletal points are detected with OpenPose~\cite{cao2017openpose}, a method to obtain the coordinates and likelihood of the skeletal points of the signer.
+From the positions of these skeletal points, all hand and face regions are extracted with bounding boxes, as shown in \cref{fig:bbox}.
+To extract both hand regions, it is assumed that the hand is on the elbow's extension to the wrist.
+From this assumption, the bounding boxes of the hands are obtained and calculated by

-where $C_{\mathrm{hand}}$ is the central point of the bounding box,and $S, E, W$ are the shoulder, elbow, and wrist points, respectively. $w_{\mathrm{hand}}, h_{\mathrm{hand}}$ are the width and height of the bounding box, respectively.
+where $C_{\mathrm{hand}}$ is the central point of the bounding box and $S$, $E$, and $W$ are the shoulder, elbow, and wrist points, respectively.
+Further, $w_{\mathrm{hand}}$ and $h_{\mathrm{hand}}$ are the width and height of the bounding box, respectively.
 The arrows above the variables represent vectors.
-In this research, all constant numbers in Eq.~(\ref{eq:EChand}) and Eq.~(\ref{eq:WHhand}) are empirically determined.
-On the other hand, for the bounding box extraction of the face, we utilize the positions of the left and right ears detected by OpenPose; the calculations were made using the following equations based on the extracted positions:
+In this research, all constant numbers in \cref{eq:EChand,eq:WHhand} were empirically determined using the WLASL~\cite{li2020word} dataset to ensure that the hand regions are included in the bounding boxes.
+We call the sub-streams for the left and right hands the \textit{left-hand stream} and \textit{right-hand stream}, respectively.
+In contrast, for the bounding box extraction of the face region, we use the positions of the left and right ears detected by OpenPose; they are calculated using the following equations based on the extracted positions:

 where $L$ and $R$ are the left and right ear points, respectively.
-The constants in Eq.~(\ref{eq:RCface}) and Eq.~(\ref{eq:WHface}) were also determined empirically.
-The local images were cropped from the whole image using the bounding boxes and resized to $224 \times 224$ pixels.
-With the cropped images, the network of each sub-stream was trained separately.
-I3D was also utilized for training the hand shape and facial information.
-The output of each the sub-stream is the classification score of a sign language word.
-Similar to the Base Stream, each score is utilized for the final classification process.
+Similar to the constants for the bounding boxes of the hand region, the constants in \cref{eq:RCface,eq:WHface} were also determined empirically on the above dataset to ensure that the face region is included in the bounding box.
+The local images were cropped from the whole image using their bounding boxes and resized to $224 \times 224$ pixels.
+Using the cropped images, the sub-stream networks were trained separately.
+I3D networks were also used for training the handshape and facial information.
+The outputs of the sub-streams are the classification scores of the sign language words.
+Similar to the scores obtained by the base stream, each score is used for the final recognition process.